cmwylie19/cmwylie19/README.md

 - 💬 Ask me about my raspi Kubernetes clusters with my `Kube-FS` app for Wireless Cameras
 - 📫 How to reach me: Email
 - 😄 Pronouns: He/Him/His
-- ⚡ Fun fact: I have a blog that I barely ever write in.
-Also, i may be a bit of a workaholic, but I like it.
+- ⚡ Fun fact: I have a blog and I may be a bit of a workaholic, but I like it.
 - ⛴️ I hold all of the Kubernetes Certs from the CNCF (CKAD,CKA,CKS)